Filing Taxes When You Live in One State and Work in Another

 Can I still file jointly if my spouse worked in a different state than I did?

-Yes.
-For your federal income taxes, you can file jointly and report all the income you earned.
+You can file your federal income tax return jointly and report your combined earned income.
 For state taxes, you’ll report both of your incomes on your resident state return (if your state charges income tax).
-You’ll file a separate return for the state where you/your spouse works, and report only the income earned in that state.
+In addition, you’ll file a separate return for the state where you/your spouse works and report only the income earned in that state.

 What state do I file if I’m in the military and stationed outside of my resident state?